lucasm/findto/README.md

 ## 🌈 Features

-- **Decentralized web search** — Quickly search, the same term, on multiple categories and providers
+- **Decentralized web search** — Quickly search, the same term, on multiple categories and sources

 - **Suggestions** — Get instant AI suggestions to help autocomplete terms as you type